Questions about your Assessment?

 Step 5: File a Request for Reconsideration

-If you still disagree with MPAC’s assessment or classification of your property, you can file a Request for Reconsideration and we will review your assessment, free of charge.
-Your deadline to file a Request for Reconsideration with MPAC is printed on your Property Assessment Notice.
+If you still disagree with MPAC’s assessment or classification of your property, you can file a Request for Reconsideration (RfR) and we will review your assessment, free of charge.
+Your deadline to file as RfR with MPAC is printed on your Property Assessment Notice.

-Please note: Business properties are not required to file an RfR before filing an appeal with the ARB.
-Find out more about how business properties can appeal their assessment.
+Please note: Business properties are not required to file an RfR before filing an appeal with the Assessment Review Board.

 Step 6: We will notify you